-You should get a checkup once every six months, because whatever plaque you missed while brushing and flossing can be chipped or scraped away by the dental hygienist.
-It's also a good idea to have somebody else give your teeth a good visual examination.
+You should get a checkup once every six months or at least once a year, because whatever plaque you missed while brushing and flossing can be chipped or scraped away by the dentist or dental hygienist.
+It’s also a good idea to have somebody else give your teeth a good visual examination.
 And, from time to time, your dentist will want you to have X-rays taken of various sections of your teeth.
-These are a good idea too, but as far as I'm concerned, you'll probably be able to "feel" whatever problems you have without getting X-rays, as long as you stay in touch with your mouth.
-So, if you want to save a little money, refuse the X-rays.
+These are a good idea too, but as far as I’m concerned, you’ll probably be able to “feel” whatever problems you have without getting X-rays, as long as you stay in touch with your mouth.
+So, if you want to save a little money, refuse to get X-rays.

 Take Care of Problems Sooner Rather than Later

 If you have a sudden change in the way your teeth feel, that is, if your teeth presently show an unusual sensitivity to hot or cold, or if you have discomfort or pain while chewing, get to the dentist as soon as possible.
-What starts out as a cavity can quickly become a root canal or an extraction or a bridge or an implant.
-Use your credit card if you have to, or borrow the money from your mother, father or girlfriend, but get the work done preferably within days and definitely within weeks.
-What starts out costing hundreds can soon turn to thousands if you don't act promptly!
+What starts out as a cavity can become a diseased root in the tooth, after which you would need to get a root canal, which is expensive.
+But if the tooth has so much decay that even a root canal cannot be performed, an extraction will be needed, after which you’ll need a bridge or an implant to fill the hole in your mouth.
+Bridges and implants can be very expensive!

 Cavities and Fillings

 In the old days, many people thought cavities were caused by tooth worms.
-Well, there are no worms in your teeth, but there could be plaque around them.
+Well, there will never be any worms in your teeth, but there could be plaque around them.
 Undigested food, particularly starch and sugar, mixes with saliva, creating an acidic substance known as plaque.
 Plaque causes tooth decay.
-So, if you develop a cavity, get it drilled out ASAP.
-Have the cavity filled with silver amalgam - a metal filling - or composite, a tooth-colored plastic resin.
-(These days, composite material is good enough to be used for filling molars, a procedure which requires great resistance to compression.)
+So, if you develop a cavity, get it drilled out ASAP and then filled with a composite, a tooth-colored plastic resin.

 Gold fillings are also available but much more expensive.
 I prefer composite because after the filling is done, the tooth looks perfectly natural, though, keep in mind, each type of filling can eventually crack and have to be replaced; and every time a filling is replaced, some of the tooth is drilled away in the process, degrading your teeth.
-(Oh, I hate when that happens!)
-Some dentists use laser drills, which provide more precision and therefore may cause little if any tooth degradation, potentially saving people lots of money.
-(I have no experience with laser drilling.
-Perhaps I should try it.)
+Some dentists use laser drills, which could provide more precision and therefore may cause little if any tooth degradation, potentially saving people lots of money.

 When tooth decay becomes really advanced, necrosis of the pulp (root or nerve) of the tooth may occur.
 Antibiotics can slow the infection in the root but not eliminate it.
-Once the root is damaged, you'll have to get a root canal - eventually, because no procedure or medicine can regenerate it.
-In this procedure, the dentist cleans out the pulp, fills the canal with cement and then seals the tooth.
-If you're lucky, the tooth may last a lifetime; if not, the tooth could become infected and need more work performed by an endodontist or, finally, extraction.
-These days, root canals cost over a thousand dollars.
+Once the root is damaged, you’ll have to get a root canal because no procedure or medicine can reverse the necrosis.
+In this procedure, the dentist cleans out the root of the tooth, fills the canal with cement and then seals the tooth.
+If you’re lucky, the tooth may last a lifetime; if not, the tooth could become infected and need more work performed by an endodontist—a dentist who specializes in performing root canals—or it will have to be extracted.

-Fortunately I haven’t had much trouble with gum disease until recently, but about 10 years ago the gum line started receding around two of my lower right front teeth, called bicuspids.
+At one point in recent times, the gum line started receding around two of my lower right front teeth, called bicuspids.
 What alerted me was that these teeth had become sensitive to cold.
-I had what’s called gingivitis, which is caused by the bacterial action of plaque that can build up around the teeth.
-Being one to act quickly, I alerted the dentist and he filled in this “recession zone,” if you will, with composite filling, saving my teeth from possible decay, root canals or whatever possible horror awaited down the line.
-(Recently I had to get these fillings restored, costing hundreds of dollars.)
+I had what’s called gingivitis, which is caused by the bacterial action of plaque that can build up around teeth.
+I alerted the dentist and he filled in this “recession zone” with composite filling, saving my teeth from decay, root canals or extractions.
 When gum disease gets really bad it’s called periodontitis, which can attack the tissues and bone around teeth.
-To prevent these problems, do whatever you can to keep your gums pink rather than white or red, and get regular checkups and cleanings, naturally.
+To prevent gum disease, get your teeth cleaned at least once a year, because only the dentist can remove the plaque around your teeth.

-Since I didn’t get my teeth cleaned on a regular basis during the so-called Great Recession, I now need to get my teeth scaled, a deep cleaning procedure that costs around $900.
-Darn!
-I should have listened to my own good advice and kept getting my teeth cleaned on a regular basis – at least once per year!
-Periodontal scaling is supposed to clean away plague and calculus that build up under the gum line and thereby prevent the onset of gum disease – gingivitis or periodontitis, both of which can lead to continual pain and/or tooth loss.
+Since I didn’t get my teeth cleaned on a regular basis during the so-called Great Recession, I had to get my teeth scaled, a deep cleaning procedure that can cost around a thousand dollars.
+Periodontal scaling is supposed to clean away plague and calculus that build up under the gum line and thereby prevent the onset of gum disease—gingivitis or periodontitis—both of which can lead to continual pain and/or tooth loss.
 Please keep in mind that if you don’t get this procedure when you need it, plaque and calculus can get so deep beneath your gums that dental surgery will be required to remove it!

 Is It Gum Disease or Do I Need a Root Canal?

-Gum disease is another problem that can make you think you need a root canal.
+Gum disease is another problem that can make you think you need a root canal on an aching tooth.
 Since gum disease attacks the gums, which can become swollen, reddish and sensitive to touch, a tooth in the area may be adversely affected.
 Essentially, the tooth loses some of its support.
-Use a finger to probe around these swollen gums.
+Use a finger to probe around the swollen gums.
 If the pain is not very intense and doesn’t linger, it probably is gum disease.
 At this point rejoice, because you don’t need a root canal!
 However, you better treat the gum disease sooner rather than later or you could end up losing a tooth.
-If you want a definite diagnosis, you could always see the dentist, but an emergency visit costs about $200, plus the cost of x rays.
+If you want a definite diagnosis, you could always see the dentist, but emergency visits can be costly.

-To fill a hole left by an extraction, you'll need to have a bridge put in.
+To fill a hole left by an extraction, you can have a bridge put in.
 There are many different kinds of bridges.
-The most common one is a Traditional Bridge - which I have - and comprises three teeth in a row.
+The most common one is a traditional bridge—which I have—and comprises three teeth in a row.
 The two outside, or abutment teeth, are used as anchors for the bridge, while a false tooth, or pontic, covers the hole where the tooth was extracted.
-Bridges cost between $2,000 and $3,000.
-Please be aware that you probably shouldn't use teeth that have had root canals as abutment teeth, because if one of these root canals fails, you may have to replace the entire bridge!
-And at this point you might . . . jump off a bridge!
+Bridges cost between $3,000 and $5,000.
+Please be aware that you probably shouldn’t use teeth that have had root canals as abutment teeth, because if one of these root canals fails, you may have to replace the entire bridge!

-If you're one of those people who clench, grind or gnash your teeth, then you should use a night guard while sleeping.
+If you’re one of those people who clench, grind or gnash your teeth, then you should use a night guard while sleeping.
 This thing form-fits to your upper teeth and helps prevent the chipping of teeth.
-I've used one for a couple years now, and it isn't much of a bother.
+I’ve used one for over 10 years now, and it isn’t much of a bother.
 How much does one cost?
-My dentist charged me almost $500.
-Here's a tip.
-Don't buy one from a dentist.
-You can purchase one on the Internet for $15 to $25 or, better yet, go to a department store and buy a sports mouthpiece for . . . one dollar.
+My dentist charged me almost $500 in 2006.
+Here’s a tip.
+Don’t buy one from a dentist.
+You can purchase one on the internet for $15 to $25 or, better yet, go to a department store and buy a sports mouthpiece for —a dollar or two.
 Wow, did I get ripped off!
 I should have sued my dentist for taking advantage of my ignorance and stupidity!